 The Ninebot Max is a typical kick-start electric scooter, which means it will require a light kick off the ground before it can accelerate.
-This is sort of like a safety feature, as you probably don’t want your scooter making a run for it just when you accidentally press the throttle.
+This is sort of like a safety feature, as you probably don’t want your scooter making a run for it just when you accidentally press the throttle while not riding.
 The kickstart requirement can be removed through the custom firmware for those that hate starting by a kick.

 The speed modes are toggled by a double-press on the power button.
 The Ninebot Max has 3 speed modes: